Pecako2001/RunEvolve/README.md

 ### Frontend (`frontend/.env.local` - Optional)

+- Copy `.env.local.example` to `.env.local` and adjust values as needed.
 - `NEXT_PUBLIC_API_URL`: The base URL for the backend API.
 If not set, the application defaults to `http://localhost:8000`.

 ## Available Scripts (Frontend)